barbmariana/barbmariana/README.md

 ### Hi!
 It's me Mariana. :v:

-I'm a brazilian Software Engineering intern at Globo and this is my github.
+I'm a brazilian Software Engineering at Firmly and this is my github.
 Welcome!!

 - 🖥️ Computer System Student at UFF
 - 📚 Software Architecture Pos Graduate Student at PUC